greywolve/opowell.com/content/post/books-that-have-influenced-my-thinking.md

 > the Procrustean bed of modernity.
 >
 > -- <cite> Nassim Nicholas Taleb </cite>

-Nassim Taleb proposes that just like the opposite of -1 is not zero, that the opposite of fragile is not robust.
-The opposite of fragile are systems which gain from disorder.
-I particularly liked his chapter on why Switzerland has been so successful.

 ### Don't Sleep, There Are Snakes